truzo/tomango-2018/site/content/blog/a-brief-guide-to-using-pokemon-go-for-your-local-business.md

 title: "A brief guide to using Pokemon Go for your local business"
 author: "tom"
 date: 2016-07-15 13:33:49
-excerpt: Worldwide sensation Pokemon Go brings with it some brilliant opportunities for small local businesses.
+description: Worldwide sensation Pokemon Go brings with it some brilliant opportunities for small local businesses.
 Find out how you could be taking advantage.
 image: images/blog/shutterstock_452401399.jpg
 blog/categories:
  - online-marketing